 Snapchat geofilters featured image

-1. A free version called the SnapChat Community Geofilter that can be created by anyone in the SnapChat community who follows the guidelines.
+1. A free version called the SnapChat Community Geofilter can be created by anyone in the SnapChat community who follows the guidelines.

-2. A paid version, called the SnapChat On-Demand Geofilter, which individuals or businesses sponsor to promote themselves, their location, brand, products, services, or an event.
+2. A paid version called the Snapchat On-Demand Geofilter, which individuals or businesses sponsor to promote themselves, their location, brand, products, services, or an event.

 Let’s take a look at each in turn.

-What is SnapChat Community Geofilters?
+What are SnapChat Community Geofilters?

 Businesses (except schools) cannot submit a SnapChat Community Geofilter.
 They must submit an On-Demand Geofilter instead.